AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 Important Note:

 AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors, for example, instead of "Rgb(180,77,77)" you can set "HSV(?,?,?)" or "HTMLConstant" or "#HEXCode"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

-Different ways of setting colors of elements
-Advanced coloring techniques in Styles tutorial

 <a name="advanced-ohlc-stock-charting"/>
 ## Advanced OHLC Chart sample - OHLC, Line and Range Area Combination